msd-code-academy/react-workshop/04-suspense-and-async-mode/README.md

 ### React.lazy

-* lazy() is a function that Returns component - it enables you to render a dynamic import
+* lazy() is a function that returns component - it enables you to render a dynamic import
 * Will automagically download the bundle with component at the moment it is required to render

 #### Standard Import